Towards Costless Model Selection in Contextual Bandits: A Bias-Variance Perspective: INTRODUCTION

-To quantify how well a class $\F_i$ can approximate $f^*$, we use the definition of average squared misspecification error studied in \cite{krishnamurthy2021adapting}.
-Similar definitions of misspecification were studied in \citep{foster2020adapting, krishnamurthy2021tractable}.
-We denote by $B_i$ the ``average squared misspecification error relative to $\F_i$,'' that is:
+To quantify how well class $\allF_i$ can approximate $f^*$, we use the definition of average squared misspecification error studied in \cite{krishnamurthy2021adapting}.
+Similar definitions of misspecification were studied in \cite{foster2020adapting} and \cite{krishnamurthy2021tractable}.
+We denote by $B_i$ the average squared misspecification error for the class $\allF_i$, that is: